Cyberw1ng/Bug-Bounty/README.md

 ## Getting Started

-Explore tutorials, guides, and recommended reading materials in the `getting_started` directory.
+Explore tutorials, guides, and recommended reading materials in the `getting_started` Section.

 ## Materials

-Educational articles, videos, presentations, and cheat sheets in the `materials` directory.
+Educational articles, videos, presentations, and cheat sheets in the `materials` Section.

 ## Reports

-Real-world bug bounty reports in the `reports` directory.
+Real-world bug bounty reports in the `reports` Section.

 ## Tools

-Curated tools and utilities in the `tools` directory.
+Curated tools and utilities in the `tools` Section.

 ## Automation Scripts

-Efficiency-boosting automation scripts in the `automation_scripts` directory.
+Efficiency-boosting automation scripts in the `automation_scripts` Section.

 ## Tips and Tricks

-Expert advice and insights in the `tips_and_tricks` directory.
+Expert advice and insights in the `tips_and_tricks` Section.

 ## Contributing